Things To Do

 Paper trail guides are available in the visitor center or download the NPS App before you visit and with our free visitor center WiFi.

-Young people working on Junior Ranger Activity Guides in the visitor center.
+Young people work on Junior Ranger Activity Guides in the visitor center.
+They gather around the fossil exhibits of Miocene mammals.

 The Junior Ranger program is a great way to keep your favorite students engaged on your National Parks road trip.